-- Campus Safety or CMC Public Safety staff; - City of Claremont 9-1-1 Communications Center; - The Claremont Colleges personnel; - Other TCCS-affiliated personnel; - Blue Light Phones and affiliated smartphone applications (LiveSafe); - Los Angeles County Fire and Claremont Police Departments, EMS, and public agency partners; - Members of the community/general public through telephone and other communication systems, including social networking; - Media reports originating from the incident scene (television, radio, etc.). - Social Media (Facebook, Twitter, etc).
+- Campus Safety or CMC Public Safety staff; - City of Claremont 9-1-1 Communications Center; - The Claremont Colleges personnel; - Other TCCS-affiliated personnel; - Blue Light Phones and affiliated smartphone applications (LiveSafe); - Los Angeles County Fire and Claremont Police Departments, EMS, and public agency partners; - Members of the community/general public through telephone and other communication systems, including social networking; - Media reports originating from the incident scene (television, radio, etc.); - Social Media (Facebook, Twitter, etc.).

-Determining which designated official from Campus Safety assists with Emergency Notifications is based on availability during a 24 hour cycle.
-Campus Safety maintains designated individuals throughout each 24 hour cycle who are trained in determining the need for issuing alerts.
-These designated officials are the Assistant Vice President of Campus Safety, and the on-duty Captain, Lieutenant, or Watch Commander.
+Determining which designated official from Campus Safety assists with Emergency Notifications is based on availability during a 24-hour cycle.
+Campus Safety maintains designated individuals throughout each 24-hour cycle who are trained in determining the need for issuing alerts.
+These designated officials are the Interim Director of Campus Safety, and the on-duty Captain, or Watch Commander.

-Once the Emergency Notification has been issued, Campus Safety, in collaboration with the Dean on-call from the affected community (if applicable) will take the initial lead in implementing the appropriate response plan, assessing the severity of the crisis, reviewing all available information, delegating responsibility where appropriate, and ensuring that the information needs of various constituencies are met.
+Once the Emergency Notification has been issued, Campus Safety, in collaboration with CMC Senior leadership, specifically the Executive Policy Group and the Director of Public Safety, as well as on-duty field personnel, such as the On-Call Dean and Public Safety Officers will take the initial lead in implementing the appropriate response plan, assessing the severity of the crisis, reviewing all available information, delegating responsibility where appropriate, and ensuring that the information needs of various constituencies are met.

 TCCS Campus Safety protocol for disseminating Emergency Notifications specific to COVID-19 is in alignment with the Clery Act legislation and Department of Education (ED) Guidance.
 A highly contagious virus does meet the criteria for being immediately threatening to the health and safety of our community members.
-Per ED Guidance, a COVID-19 specific ribbon can be found at the top of the home page on the TCCS web page and on CMC's webpage.
-The links include information regarding COVID-19 specific to the Colleges as well as a link to the Center for Disease Control's COVID-19 website.
+Per ED Guidance, a COVID-19 specific information can be found on the TCCS web page10 and on CMC's webpage11.
+The links include information regarding COVID-19 specific to the Colleges as well as a link to the Center for Disease Control's COVID-19 website12.

-Recognizing that we are in year two of the COVID-19 pandemic, our protocol of not sending Emergency Notifications for each confirmed COVID-19 case will continue.
-However, in addition to the banner on the website designed to share pertinent information, each of the Claremont Colleges has procedures in place to assist with mitigating the spread of COVID-19 and its variants.
+Recognizing that we are in year three of the COVID-19 pandemic, our protocol of not sending Emergency Notifications for each confirmed COVID-19 case will continue.
+However, in addition to information on the website designed to share pertinent information, each of the Claremont Colleges has procedures in place to assist with mitigating the spread of COVID-19 and its variants.
 This information can be found on the institution's website.
 Therefore, an Emergency Notification may be sent out if the status of the COVID-19 emergency changes, necessitating community notification.